 The rental prices for Sonder properties are a little higher than many Airbnb options but you’re guaranteed a high level of comfort and cleanliness.

 Another major player in the short-term rental space is FlipKey (which is owned by TripAdvisor).
 FlipKey has around 300,000 listings that span most countries.

 Up until recently, you couldn’t pay for your stay through the FlipKey website so you had to make your payment directly to the owner — which added some friction to the booking process and I think it made them fall way behind Airbnb.
-However, FlipKey has recently changed their policies and now you have to pay via FlipKey so that is a nice change.
+However, FlipKey has recently changed its policies and now you have to pay via FlipKey so that is a nice change.